 Meanwhile, Howard Lewis (Forest Whitaker) is a divorcee who captures crucial information on video in the middle of the mayhem.
 He then witnesses a brutal killing of a Spanish cop under an overpass.
 What is happening?
 Who are behind the assassination and what do they want?

 As with any thrillers, there are plenty of plot holes to cover Spain.
 For example, the security seems to be incredibly loose, even after the President has been shot and a few bombs have gone off.
 Then there are some nagging questions about the motives of certain characters that are unanswered.
 Why are they doing this?
 What is the purpose of the plan?
 It's difficult to talk about these plot holes without giving spoilers, so I won't.
-Also, the plot seems contrived once we figure out what is happening, and there are too many coincidences -- the intersecting plot lines make me think of Crash, but not in a good way.
+Also, the plot seems contrived once we figure out what is happening, and there are too many coincidences -- the intersecting plot lines make me think of

 Even with its flaws, it is a taut, suspenseful and intense thriller with an important moral question at the core.
 Don't look for deep meanings, though.
 What is important is that it's top-notch entertainment from our vantage point.